HarryHelsing/Emerge/Prototype/README.md

 - *done* Create death logic
 - *done* Refine and tweek controls

-**Notes**
-It's probably important to finish this demo and test the global time mechanic before moving on.
-That being said don't bother fleshing it out beyond that.

 ## Prototype 3
 ### Polish Demo
 This prototype is going to be an attempt to polish a very small section of the game.